 This recipe comes together very quickly and requires just a few ingredients, making it the perfect last minute (or so) treat!

 You start by preparing the filling that will go in the center of each apple.
-The authentic Appelbollen recipe calls for almond paste, so to keep this dessert refined sugar-free I made my own.
+The authentic Appelbollen recipe calls for almond paste, so I made my own to keep this dessert sugar-free.
 It is a mix of almond flour, coconut sugar, and almond extract that forms some kind of paste when mixed together.

-You can easily find vegan puff pastry at the supermarket, most of them don't contain any butter.
+You can easily find vegan puff pastries at the supermarket.
+Most of them don’t contain any butter.
 I also saw some vegan + gluten-free ones the other day.

 Let me know in the comments if you try this recipe!